CloudLabsAI-Azure/CAF-Infra-Security/Gettingstarted-guided-01.md

 ![](./images/GS6.png)

->**Note:** If you observe any PowerShell script being executed on the VM, kindly do not close the window.
-Allow the script to complete its execution fully before taking any further actions.

 ## Virtual Machine & Lab Guide

 In the integrated environment, the lab VM serves as the designated workspace, while the lab guide is accessible on the right side of the screen.

-**Note**: Kindly ensure that you are following the instructions carefully to ensure the lab runs smoothly and provides an optimal user experience.
+**Note:** Kindly ensure that you are following the instructions carefully to ensure the lab runs smoothly and provides an optimal user experience.

 ## Exploring Your Lab Resources